Lucretia/ada-overlay/README.md

 $ sudo ./scripts/enable-overlay.sh
 ```

+## Ada Bootstrap

+The script to build the bootstrap is incredibly fragile and can break every time the gcc archive versions change inside Gentoo.
+It might be worth not basing the bootstrap, on Gentoo's sources and just grab the version from git.

 ## Roadmap and Status

 As stated above, this no longer is up to date and working.
 GNAT GPL is being [discontinued](https://www.reddit.com/r/ada/comments/hwgbwa/survey_on_the_future_of_gnat_community) ([results](https://www.reddit.com/r/ada/comments/j6oz6i/results_of_the_survey_on_the_future_of_gnat/)) and can not be relied upon as the basis for Ada on Gentoo from now on.
 The plan is as follows: